shyndman/pubx/README.md

 * `dev` - add this as a `dev_dependencies` entry
 * `lock` - omits the `^` symbol to lock to the latest version
+* `no-fetch` - prevents the add command from running `pub get` after adding a dependency

 ### search